Dexterous Functional Pre-Grasp Manipulation with Diffusion Policy: Method

-\textbf{Mixture of Experts:} For each goal pose $\goalpose_k$ in the set $\{ \goalpose_k \}_{k=1}^O$, we sample 1024 points from the corresponding object mesh and hand mesh.
-These point clouds are encoded using PointNet++~\cite{qi2017pointnet++}, and the reconstruction loss is computed with Chamfer Distance.
+For each goal pose $\goalpose_k$ in the set ${ \goalpose_k }_{k=1}^O$, we sample 512 points from the corresponding object mesh and 512 points from the corresponding hand mesh.
+These point clouds are concatenated and then encoded using PointNet++~\cite{qi2017pointnet++}, and the reconstruction loss is computed with Chamfer Distance.
 The entire task space is divided into 20 clusters.
+For each expert, we train on 12000 parallel environments until convergence.